-Soybean 356043 has elevated levels of two minor fatty acids, heptadecanoic acid (C17:0) and heptadecanoic acid (C17:1), and two acetylated amino acids, N-acetylglutamate (NAGlu) and N-acetylaspartate (NAAsp).
-FSANZ therefore considered whether imposing additional labelling requirements would be appropriate in this case.
+Soybean 356043 has elevated levels of two minor fatty acids (C17:0 and C17:1) and two acetylated amino acids (NAGlu and NAAsp).
+FSANZ therefore considered whether additional labelling requirements would be appropriate in this case.
 Following a detailed evaluation of the issues, FSANZ has concluded that additional labelling requirements for soybean 356043 are not warranted, based on the following considerations.

 The levels of C17:0 and C17:1 in soybean 356043 together constitute around 0.5% of the total fatty acid content, compared to 0.2% in the conventional counterpart.
-NAAsp levels are increased over 200-fold, and NAGlu around 7-fold, although NAAsp and NAGlu together account for only 0.14% of the total amino acid content in soybean 356043 grain.
+NAAsp levels are increased over 200-fold, and NAGlu around 7-fold, although NAAsp and NAGlu together account for only 0.14% of the total amino acid content in soybean 356043 seed.
 Although elevated compared to the conventional counterpart, these constituents remain minor components of soybean 356043.
-In addition, after specific consideration of any possible impact on food safety, no nutritional issues could be identified as a result of the increased levels in soybean 356043 as C17:0, C17:1, NAGlu and NAAsp are normal constituents of commonly eaten foods in the human diet and are readily metabolised.
+In addition, after specific consideration of any possible impact on food safety, no nutritional issues could be identified as a result of the increased levels in soybean 356043 as C17:0, C17:1, NAGlu and NAAsp are natural constituents of commonly eaten foods in the human diet and are readily metabolised.